 Blue Infinity (2014) is a conceptual album about flight, inspired by the UK painter and pilot Peter Lanyon who painted landscapes of his Cornwall home from the aerial perspective of a glider.
 And glide the music does; it's one of the best albums for inner flights you'll ever encounter.
 The arcing, beatless, complex drones suggest endless horizons and infinite blue, beautiful landscapes, rendered slightly surreal by Hillier's gentle psychedelic touch.
 The album reaches a kind of epiphany on the melodic 16-minute "Lanyon", its layered chords seeming to expand forever outwards.
 Hillier's sound design is, once again, impressive; he remains a composer able to technically realise his ideas with absolute clarity.

 Also essential are two more Ishq compilations.
 Lotus (2010) collects exclusive tracks licensed to different various-artist compilation albums over the previous decade.
 Bloom (2012) covers a similar timespan and, like the Sunflower album, features tracks that for whatever reason are previously unreleased.

 Matt Hillier has many other albums in his discography including some collaborations with partners other than Jacqueline Kersley.
-A number of these are released as Ishq, while others appear under pseudonyms such as Elve, Ishvara and Ishqamatics.
-If you're happy to go without discernible melodies and you like abstract soundscaping, you might also enjoy some of Ishq's "pure" minimal soundscape music such as Skyspaces (2011) released as limited edition albums on Hillier's Virtual label.
+A number of these are released as Ishq, while others appear under pseudonyms such as Elve and Ishvara.
+If you're happy to go without discernible melodies and you like abstract soundscaping, you might also enjoy some of Ishq's "pure" minimal soundscape music such as Skyspaces (2011).